 - In order to loosen food debris and plaque that builds up around the gum line, brush in a circular motion downward from the gums.

 - Don’t forget the backsides of your teeth!
 The back surfaces of all your teeth are just as important as the front.
-Food and debris can build-up there just as easily.
+Food and debris can build up there just as easily.

-- Bacteria builds up on your tongue and the inside of your cheeks.
+- Bacteria builds up on your tongue and on the inside of your cheeks.
 Be sure to brush these areas to promote fresh breath.